SahraCompany/Bootstrap-4.x-RTL/README.md

 #### ***Follow these steps to have RTL JS:***

-- In Bootstrap.js,just we have to change Dropdown displaying direction
+- In Bootstrap.js , just we have to change Dropdown displaying direction

 Add bootstrap-rtl.css and bootstrap-rtl.js to your project :